stablemarkets/StableMarkets/README.md

-My name is Arman Oganisian, currently a 5th year Biostatistics PhD candidate at the University of Pennsylvania.
+Assistant professor of biostatistics at Brown University.
 My research is focused on developing nonparametric Bayesian methods with an emphasis on causal inference problems.
 I am also on the Stan Project's Governing Body for the 2021 term.

 Here you will find repos containing software supporting published/working papers, R packages, and tutorials.
 See my web site for more info on current research.